fnfontana/listapps/README.md

 # listapps

->  A simple powershell script to get a list of installed programs and applications on windows that can also work with most popular package managers.
+>  A simple PowerShell script to get a list of installed programs and applications on windows that can also work with most popular package managers.

 ## TOC